Catalonia

 Modern-day Catalonia comprises most of the medieval and early modern Principality of Catalonia, with the remainder of the northern area now part of France's Pyrénées-Orientales.
 It is bordered by France (Occitanie) and Andorra to the north, the Mediterranean Sea to the east, and the Spanish autonomous communities of Aragon to the west and Valencia to the south.
 In addition to its approximately 580 km of coastline, Catalonia also has major high landforms such as the Pyrenees and the Pre-Pyrenees, the Transversal Range (Serralada Transversal) or the Central Depression.
 The official languages are Catalan, Spanish, and the Aranese dialect of Occitan.
+Additionally, Catalan Sign language is recognized since 2010 upon Law 17/2010.

 In 1137, the County of Barcelona and the Kingdom of Aragon formed a dynastic union, resulting in a composite monarchy, the Crown of Aragon.
-Within the Crown, Barcelona and the other Catalan counties merged in to a state, the Principality of Catalonia, with its distinct institutional system, such as Courts, Generalitat, and constitutions, being the base and promoter for the Crown's Mediterranean trade and expansionism.
+Within the Crown, Barcelona and the other Catalan counties merged into a state, the Principality of Catalonia, with its distinct institutional system, such as Courts, Generalitat, and Constitutions, being the base and promoter for the Crown's Mediterranean trade and expansionism.
 Catalan literature flourished.
 In 1516, Charles V became monarch of the crowns of Aragon and Castile, retaining both their previous distinct institutions and legislation.
 Growing tensions led to the revolt of the Principality of Catalonia (1640–1652), briefly as a republic under French protection.
 By the Treaty of the Pyrenees (1659), the northern parts of Catalonia were ceded to France.
-During the War of the Spanish Succession (1701–1714), the states of the Crown of Aragon sided against the Bourbon Philip V, but following Catalan capitulation (11 September 1714) he imposed a unifying administration across Spain via the Nueva Planta decrees which suppressed Catalonia's institutions and legal system, thus ending its separate status.
+During the War of the Spanish Succession (1701–1714), the states of the Crown of Aragon sided against the Bourbon Philip V, but following Barcelona's capitulation (11 September 1714) he imposed a unifying administration across Spain via the Nueva Planta decrees which suppressed Catalonia's institutions and legal system, thus ending its separate status.
 Catalan as a language of government and literature was eclipsed by Spanish.